Chapter 3:

 She continued stirring her pots with her various hands, eventually mixing a strange, shimmering dark powder inside each one.
 I recognized the substance almost immediately.
 Black powder, used during our academy days to create small explosions to burst down walls and doors.

-My walkie-talkie crackled as Miko was trying to reach me.
+My walkie-talkie crackled on my waist as Miko tried to reach me.
 However, no matter how much I struggled against my binds, I just couldn't reach it.
 The webs were too tight.

 Aki couldn't break free of her webs either.